 True story.
 And that was one of the first ever published references to Yorkshire parkin, the crime of theft, of culinary passion, all in the name of this centuries-old cake.

-Traditionally parkin is associated with the month of November with the first Sunday of the month known as “Parkin Sunday.”
-Specifically it is a key element of Bonfire Night, or Guy Fawkes Night, where the cake is eaten as part of the festivities.
-However, parkin is also commonly eaten throughout the winter months.
+Parkin is a traditional gingerbread cake that originated in Northern England and is made with oatmeal and molasses-like treacle.
+Traditionally parkin is associated with the month of November with the first Sunday of the month known as “Parkin Sunday.”ย Specifically it is a key element of Bonfire Night, orย Guy Fawkes Night,ย where the cake is eaten as part of the festivities.ย However, parkin is also commonly eaten throughout the winter months.

 This traditional Yorkshire specialty, though bearing some similarities to gingerbread, is probably very different from anything you’ve had before.
 It’s as bold, hearty and unforgettable as Yorkshire itself.

-I lived in England for 6 years about two hours south of Yorkshire.
-We went back as a family this last Summer and spent some time soaking in this beautiful area of the country.
+I lived in England for 7 years about two hours south of Yorkshire.ย We go back at least once a year and love exploring and hiking through Yorkshire.
+It’s such a beautiful area of the country.

 Parkin is commonly associated with Yorkshire, England though it is also eaten in Lancashire.
 There is at least one key difference between the two versions however: Yorkshire parkin traditionally uses black treacle resulting in a very rich and dark flavor and color.